Jervis Bay: Description

 In the Jervis Bay Territory on the southern side of the bay are the settlements of Greenpatch, Hyams Beach, and Bowen Island.
 From north to south on the New South Wales shore of the bay are Callala Beach, Callala Bay, Huskisson and Vincentia.
 Beecroft Peninsula, on the northern side of the bay, has been used as a bombing range by the RAN.
 Point Perpendicular forms the southern end of the peninsula.
 Jervis Bay is approximately a three-hour drive south of Sydney.
 A door-to-door shuttle service is available between Sydney Airport and the South Coast every day.

 Environment and protected areas

-Significant areas of the Jervis Bay natural environment have been established as protected areas, including Booderee National Park, Jervis Bay National Park and the Jervis Bay Marine Park.
+Significant areas of the Jervis Bay natural environment have been established as protected areas, including Booderee National Park, Jervis Bay National Park (NSW) and the Jervis Bay Marine Park.

 Some 158 km2 of the land on both sides of the bay have been identified by BirdLife International as an Important Bird Area (IBA) because the coastal heathland supports the largest sub-population of the endangered eastern bristlebird, isolated from other sub-populations.

 Jervis Bay has been recorded as having the whitest sand in the world.

 Recreation

 Jervis Bay is known for recreational fishing, kayaking, paddleboarding, sailing and scuba diving, with tour operators departing from Huskisson and amateurs using boat ramps at bayside towns and camp sites.
 Popular diving sites include The Labyrinths, Gorgonian Wall, Point Perpendicular, a submerged Fairey Firefly aeroplane, scallop beds, Middle Ground, Ten Fathom Reef, and Bowen Island.

-Jervis Bay is also known for whale watching, because whale migration, both north and south, can be observed as the animals pass the entrance to the bay, frequently entering the sheltered waters to rest.
-The majority of whales sighted at Jervis Bay are humpbacks, which migrate along Australia's east coast from June to November.
-Southern right whales are also showing a slow but steady increase in recent years as they re-colonise former habitats, having been extensively hunted in the 19th and 20th centuries.
-Other species sighted have been false killer whales, orcas, minke whales and, on one occasion, a blue whale.